Wenzel/docker-kdesrc-build/README.md

 Now you can run any applications, including `startkde` !

-## Command line options reference for run.py

-    Usage: run.py [options]

-    Options:
-        -b --base DISTRO        Use DISTRO as base system [Default: all] --no-cache              Do not use cache when building the image [Default: False] --rm                    Automatically remove the container when it exits [Default: True] --display DISPLAY       Change the DISPLAY environment variable passed to the container [Default: :0] --vnc                   Enable port forwarding and disable X11 socket sharing --qt PATH               Set the PATH to your a specified Qt installation (mounted as /qt) [Default: False] -h --help               Display this message

 ## kdesrc-buildrc configuration

 To configure `kdesrc-buildrc`, take a look at [http://kdesrc-build.kde.org/documentation/](http://kdesrc-build.kde.org/documentation/¬)